arialhamed/mux/README.md

 # mux
-combine audio files and video files.
+combine an audio file and a video file together.